MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 3. Set the location of the package repo at the **prod** directory, which contains the Machine Learning Server distribution.
 This example specifies 7.0: `wget http://packages.microsoft.com/config/rhel/7/packages-microsoft-prod.rpm`

+4. As a verification step, check whether the **mlserver.repo** configuration file exists: `ls -la /etc/yum.repos.d/`

-4. Install the server: `yum install microsoft-mlserver-all-9.2.1`
+5. Install the server: `yum install microsoft-mlserver-all-9.2.1`

-5. Activate the server: `/opt/microsoft/mlserver/9.2.1/bin/R/activate.sh`
+6. Activate the server: `/opt/microsoft/mlserver/9.2.1/bin/R/activate.sh`

 ### Ubuntu 14.04 - 16.04